giacomoorsini/SVM_for_signal_peptide_prediction/README.md

 cat training_set_pos.txt training_set_neg.txt > training_set.txt
 ```

 The Training and Benchmarking sets contain, respectively, 8492 and 2124 entries.
+You can access these and the intermediary files in this GitHub repository at `./preprocessing/Train_bench_sets/`.

 ## 2.2 Retrieve metadata
-The newly created datasets in contain just the UniProt IDs.
+The newly created datasets contain just the UniProt IDs.
 The UniProt ID Mapping Tool is necessary now to retrieve numerous useful metadata, that we will use to do statistical analysis, downloadable in a `.tsv` format:
 - Signal peptide length
 - Protein length
 - Taxonomic lineage (to extract Kingdom)